Global dynamics of GDP and trade: Interpreting the logistic model

 In contrast, after the Second World War, the economic growth of China and a politically independent India did not experience the advantages that regenerated the economies of Japan, Germany and UK.
 For close to three decades after the Second World War, China continuously suffered from internal political upheavals like the Great Leap Forward and the Cultural Revolution.
 Unsurprisingly, therefore, during this period the economic growth of China was severely impeded.
 India, on the other hand, experienced domestic political stability in the same period, but its benefits were not visible on its post-colonial economic development, mainly due to government policies.
 What is more, both China and India were in a state of war several times (once between themselves) in the first two to three decades of their new beginning as sovereign states.
 The combined effect of all the adversities encountered by China and India can be observed in the irregular path traced by the GDP data in Fig.~\ref{f2} and the trade data in Figs.~\ref{f2}~and~\ref{f6}.

 In the light of the foregoing observations, we can now discern two distinct categories.
 In one category, the logistic equation fits the data in the expected manner.
-USA, Japan, Germany and UK belong to this category, with USA showing the greatest accuracy for the logistic fit, as in Fig.~\ref{f1}.
+USA, Japan, Germany and UK belong to this category, with USA showing the greatest accuracy for the logistic fit, as in Fig.~\ref{f1} and Table~\ref{t2}.
 We note certain characteristics that are common to these four countries.
 Since the end of the Second World War, all of them fostered universal democratic values in their internal politics, underwent no military conflict on their borders, and promoted free economic growth without much intervention from the state.
 The cumulative effect of these conditions is conducive to a natural development of material well-being.
 The absence of any one of the aforementioned conditions causes an imbalance and to a greater or lesser extent creates the second category.
 China and India are in the second category.
-Both countries have a record of conflict on their common border and borders with some of the other geographical neighbours.
+Both countries have a record of conflict on their common border and borders with some of their other geographical neighbours.
 Both have government control in varying degrees on their respective economies.
 And specific to China, the political conditions within the country differ from the norms of democracy that prevail in the other five countries in this study.
-Under these circumstances, economic growth follows an uneven course, which, in the case of China, is marked by the discrepancy in the logistic modelling of the national economic data in both the plots in Fig.~\ref{f2}.
+Under these circumstances, economic growth follows an uneven course, which, in the case of China, is marked by the discrepancy in the logistic modelling of the national economic data in both the plots in Fig.~\ref{f2}, and by having the highest absolute values of $\mu_G$ and $\mu_T$ among all the countries in Table~\ref{t2}.
 For India, the discrepancy is partial, as it is mostly seen in the trade plot in Fig.~\ref{f6}.
 This mitigation is due to the stable democratic polity in the country.
-Going by these observations, we contend that the balanced economic growth of a country (particularly in terms of its GDP and trade data) can be appropriately gauged from the closeness of its match with the logistic equation.
+Going by these observations, we contend that the balanced economic growth of a country (especially in terms of its GDP and trade data) can be gauged from the closeness of its match with the logistic equation (the closeness being quantified by small values of $\mu_G$, $\sigma_G$, $\mu_T$ and $\sigma_T$ in Table~\ref{t2}).